 - Uterine rupture: A uterine rupture occurs when the wall of the uterus tears.
 Often it is at the site of a former C-section and can prevent the baby from receiving the proper oxygen and nutrients.

 Neonates are babies in their first 28 days of life.
 Often, if a baby is particularly fragile, or facing some challenges, he or she is placed in the neonatal intensive care unit.
 Any mistakes with these fragile babies can be life-threatening for them.

 There are many ways an infant can be injured in a neonatal intensive care unit.
 Hospital staff is often overworked and mistakes happen.
 Unfortunately, these errors can be devastating to your infant’s safety and well-being.
 We often see the following mistakes:

 - Failure to adequately monitor the baby

 - Poor ventilation

-THE ANATOMY OF A BIRTH INJURY CASE
+THE ANATOMY OF A BIRTH INJURY LAWSUIT IN Georgia

 When you suspect your child has sustained injury through medical negligence, swift action is crucial for the best results.
-Contacting our experienced Atlanta birth injury lawyers as soon as you suspect injury was the result of malpractice allows us to begin working on your case right away, helping to maximize our ability to collect evidence and build a strong case on your behalf.
+Contacting our experienced Georgia birth injury lawyers as soon as you suspect injury was the result of malpractice allows us to begin working on your case right away, helping to maximize our ability to collect evidence and build a strong case on your behalf.